RachNovo/Doodle-Dash/README.md

 ## Overview

-This is an interview take home assignment comprised of a production quality Node.js application that integrates with Meta's API to get basic user information.
+This is an interview take home assignment; a production quality Node.js application that integrates with Meta's API to get basic user information.

 ## Author